 Skyhawk Women's Basketball | Kevin McMillan - Head Coach

-The eighth head coach in UT Martin women’s basketball history, Kevin McMillan enters his fifth year at the helm of the Skyhawk program, setting an abundance of new standards for UT Martin basketball.
+The eighth head coach in UT Martin women’s basketball history, Kevin McMillan enters his ninth year at the helm of the Skyhawk program as the school’s all-time wins leader with 154 career victories.

-The Skyhawks are coming off their third consecutive Ohio Valley Conference Tournament championship in program history, downing No. 2 seed Tennessee Tech 87-80 in overtime on March 9.
-With the victory, UT Martin would advance to their third straight trip to the NCAA Tournament, traveling to the Carver-Hawkeye Arena in Iowa City, Iowa, to take on the Notre Dame Fighting Irish.
-The Skyhawks suffered a 97-64 setback in the contest despite junior guard Heather Butler scoring a tournament high 37 points in the contest.
+In his fourth year, the Skyhawks notched their third consecutive OVC Tournament championship during the 2012-13 season, downing No. 2 seed Tennessee Tech 87-80 in overtime on March 9, 2013.
+With the victory, UT Martin would advance to their third straight trip to the NCAA Tournament, to take on the Notre Dame Fighting Irish.
+The Skyhawks suffered a 97-64 setback to the eventual National Championship runner-up despite Butler scoring a tournament-best 37 points in the contest.

-McMillan’s 2012-13 squad was led by the junior duo of Jasmine Newsome and Heather Butler.
-Along with being named All-Ohio Valley Conference first teamers, Newsome (22.6 points per game) and Butler (22.4) each ranked in the top-10 in the nation in scoring in 2012-13, ranking fifth and sixth, respectively.
-Newsome captured her second straight OVC Player of the Year honor along with her second OVC Defensive Player of the Year trophy en route to the program’s first All-American honorable mention accolade last season.
+The squad was led by a pair of All-OVC first teamers in Newsome (22.6 points per game) and Butler (22.4) who both ranked in the top-10 in the nation in scoring, finishing fifth and sixth, respectively.
+Newsome captured her second straight OVC Player of the Year honor along with her second OVC Defensive Player of the Year trophy en route to the program’s first All-American honorable mention accolade.
 Butler set an NCAA record by making a three-pointer in 80 consecutive games and with 34 consecutive games in a season.

-In McMillan’s second season at the helm of the Skyhawks he guided the team to a second place finish during the regular season and the OVC Tournament title.
-The team earned its first berth in the NCAA Tournament and played at Cameron Indoor Arena against the Duke Blue Devils.
-The Skyhawks played within 10 points of the ACC powerhouse at the halftime break before falling 90-45.
+The 2010-11 season laid the foundation for the future, as three different Skyhawks combined to win an OVC Record 13 Freshmen of the Week honors along with the OVC Team Sportsmanship Award.
+McMillan’s guided the team to a second place finish during the regular season before winning the program’s first OVC Tournament title.
+With the title, the Skyhawks earned its first berth in the NCAA Tournament and played at Cameron Indoor Arena against the Duke Blue Devils.

 McMillan played basketball at Wake Forest for one season (1985) before transferring to Rhodes College to finish out his career from 1986-89.
 At Rhodes, he was a three-time all-conference selection and in 1988 was named the Southern Collegiate Athletic Conference Player of the Year.
 In only three seasons, he scored 1,372 career points and still ranks ninth all-time at Rhodes for career points scored.